 1940.

-With Hitler planning his invasion of Britain, which thankfully never happened, The BBC offered its Christmas Radio Times for two old pence.
+While Hitler was planning his invasion of Britain, which thankfully never happened, the BBC offered its Christmas Radio Times for two old pence.
+And in 1940, Radio Times actually meant radio, because hardly anyone had a television set.

 1957.